SDGreen/elwood-castle/README.md

 `<script async defer
     src="https://maps.googleapis.com/maps/api/js?key<YOUR_KEY_HERE>&callback=initMap"
     type="text/javascript"></script>`
-Make sure you restrict your googleAPI to just your local enviroment (and deployed site if created)
+Make sure you restrict your google API to just your local enviroment (and deployed site if created)

 #### Running the app
 1. If you are using your AWS bucket to serve the static and media files, fo to the bucket and create